-- 1. Match Required -If an applied Research (see Appendix III) or Integrated Project with an applied research component, is commodity-specific and not of national scope, the grant recipient is required to match the USDA funds awarded on a dollar-for-dollar basis from non-federal sources with cash and/or in-kind contributions. - 2.
-Match waived NIFA may waive the matching funds requirement for a grant if one of the following applies: first, the results of the project, while of particular benefit to a specific agricultural commodity, are likely to be applicable to agricultural commodities generally; or second, the project involves a minor commodity, the project deals with scientifically important research, and the grant recipient is unable to satisfy the matching funds requirement. - 3.
-Match not required If the applied research or integrated project with an applied research project is not commodity specific or is national in scope, no match is required.
+Match Required -If an applied Research (see Appendix III) or Integrated Project with an applied research component, is commodity-specific and not of national scope, the grant recipient is required to match the USDA funds awarded on a dollar-for-dollar basis from non-federal sources with cash and/or in-kind contributions.
+(7 U.S.C.
+3157(9)C)

+1. Match not required - If the applied research or integrated project with an applied research component is not commodity specific or is national in scope, then no match is required.